disneystreaming/weaver-test/docs/other_effects.md

 title: Other effects
 ---

-Starting with version 0.8.0, Weaver does no longer offer out-of-the-box support for other effect types than cats-effect.
+Starting with version 0.8.0, Weaver no longer offers out-of-the-box support for other effect types than cats-effect.

 We (maintainers) are happy to keep the core of weaver effect-agnostic, in an effort to allow for third party